 Matrescence will most likely change you for good.
 It is all a learning stage, and you will have your family support.
 Whenever you need it, remember to ask for help, because we all need it from time to time!
 Be yourself, you do you; because there is no manual for how to feel through your matrescence; however, there is always tools and people to help when it becomes too much.
 Measure your success, by the happiness of you and your family.

-Laura is Cognitive Hypnotherapist and Maternal Coach.
+Laura is a Cognitive Hypnotherapist and Maternal Coach.
 She supports mothers from pregnancy and beyond.

 As a mother of 2, she is a personal advocate for maternal mental health, the shifts in confidence and identity brought by matrescence.